DejanVukas/ReadTheDocsProject/Razrada/Hostovanje.rst

 Initialize Git in local folder
 --------------------------------

+Create gitignore file and add _build folder to it.

 We can do it from CMD terminal with git init command, but let's do it from VS Code.
 Click on Source Control tab in VS Code (or Ctrl+Shift+G) Click on "Initialize Repository"
 All files in our folder are marked as the one needed to be commited to new repository.
 Type a commit note (e.g. initial commit) and press button Commit.

-Create gitignore file and add _build folder to it.
+Now we have created **local** git repository.

 Hook up local folder to GitHub project.
 Push content of the local folder to GitHub project.